Services

 To make changes to a workspace in MyCourses, you need to have a Teacher role assigned to that workspace.
 Click the Edit mode button located in the upper right corner of the top navigation bar.

-You can add a short introduction covering the course topic, structure, and timeline, and possibly a personal introduction as the course instructor, to the front page of the workspace.
+You can add a short introduction covering the course topic, structure, and timeline, and possibly a personal introduction as the course instructor, to the course front page.

-You can add a header image to brighten up the workspace.
-The header image can be added in Settings (course top navigation) → Course summary files and course header image.
+You can add a header image to brighten up the workspace: open Settings in the Main course page (course top navigation) → Course summary files and course header image.

 Name the sections and activities informatively.